cosmos/cosmos/PLAN.md

 Atom holders who do not put their atoms at stake by being a validator or delegating to a validator will not receive any of the Atom Hub Block Rewards.

-**Crowdfund**: An atom token sale event that happens during a period of 42 days.
+**Crowdfund**: An atom token crowdfund event that happens during a period of 42 days.
 There will be a website where those who wish to purchase atoms can sign up The crowdfund proceeds will be used to complete the Essential Atom Software and Services, starting with the release of TendermintCore.

 **Delegator**: An atom holder who put their atoms at stake by delegating its validating power and voting power to a validator.
 They are still responsible